bigcommerce/dev-docs/docs/stencil-docs/developing-further/google-analytics-enhanced-ecommerce.md

 ### Downloading a theme
 Data attributes will work on any theme.
 For this tutorial, we will be adding data attributes to the Cornerstone theme.
-If you do not already have a local copy of Cornerstone on your machine, see [Downloading Cornerstone](/stencil-docs/installing-stencil-cli/installing-stencil#authorizing_download).
+If you do not already have a local copy of Cornerstone on your machine, see [Downloading a theme](/stencil-docs/installing-stencil-cli/live-previewing-a-theme#downloading-a-theme).

-If you would like to implement data attributes on your custom theme and do not already have a copy of your custom theme downloaded, see [Downloading a Marketplace Theme](/stencil-docs/installing-stencil-cli/installing-stencil#authorizing_download).
+If you would like to implement data attributes on your custom theme and do not already have a copy of your custom theme downloaded, see [The BigCommerce Theme Marketplace](https://support.bigcommerce.com/s/article/The-Bigcommerce-Themes-Marketplace?language=en_US).

 <!-- theme: info -->
 > #### Note